tillbiskup/evedata/docs/architecture.rst

 .. important::

-    As the evefile functional layer is *not* meant as a (human-facing) user interface, it is *not* concerned with concepts such as fill modes, but represents the data "as is".
+    As the evefile functional layer is *not* meant as a (human-facing) user interface, it is *not* concerned with concepts such as "fill modes" (joining), but represents the data "as is".
 This means that the different data can generally not be plotted against each other.
-This is a deliberate decision, as filling data for a (two-dimensional) data array, although generally desirable for (simple) plotting purposes, masks/removes some highly important information, *e.g.* whether a value has not been measured in the first place, or whether obtaining a value has failed for some reason.
+This is a deliberate decision, as joining data for a (two-dimensional) data array, although generally desirable for (simple) plotting purposes, masks/removes some highly important information, *e.g.* whether a value has not been measured in the first place, or whether obtaining a value has failed for some reason.

 Entities